 Service name: StartPeriodic

 Syntax: StatusType StartPeriodic (void)

+Parameter (in): None.

+Parameter (out): None.

 Description: The service StartPeriodic starts periodic transmission of all messages using either the Periodic or the Mixed Transmission Modes, unless periodic transmission is already started for these messages.